apache/usergrid/release/README.txt

   /release/release.sh     - create a release
   /release/changelog.rb   - generate CHANGELOG based on JIRA fixVerison

+NOTE: if you are releasing from a branch other than 'release' then make sure the two bash scripts in this directory define RELEASE_BRANCH correctly.

 To create a release candidate:

-1) Change to the master branch.
+1) Change to the release branch (usually this is master).
    Set .usergridversion to release version number.

 2) Make sure that all JIRA issues that you want in the CHANGELOG have fixVersion that matches the release version number in .usergridversion